The Origin of Mass

 Configuration of the field at constant acceleration -

-The dotted objects show the parts and fields at rest, the solid objects and lines the situation after the right particle has been set in motion
+The dotted objects and lines show the parts and fields at rest, the solid objects and lines the

-Assuming that a constant acceleration a acts on B, particle B will have moved a distance
+As a consequence of the constant acceleration a acting on B, particle B will have during the time 2Δt1 moved a distance

 (3.3)